-About 10 Minutes Daily
+10-15 Minutes Daily

 Homework will be reinforcement of what was taught during instruction.
 We ask that you encourage your child to do the thinking (while you assist by reading directions and gently guiding in the right direction).
 Engage your child in conversation about the concepts on his/her homework.

 Please have your child practice answering math questions independently.
 Then, check his/her responses for accuracy.

-- Since we teach math one year ahead, your child may, or may not, need some extra help in the beginning of the year when concepts are new.
+Your child may, or may not, need some extra help in the beginning of the year when concepts are new.
 Even if the homework "seems easy" for your child, it is important that you check over each assignment ....for the duration of the year (for completeness and understanding).

-15+ Minutes Daily
+10 Minutes Daily

 When you read together, your child should concentrate on the details of the stories: setting, plot, characters, problem and solution, author's purpose, theme, mood and more.
 Often times, children who love to HEAR stories, love to READ them as well!